Credit 101: The Ultimate Guide to Credit in 2024

 Learning From History

 The takeaway here is that fixed-rate mortgages are more predictable and stable than ARMs.
-Although the economy is down right now (along with the Fed rate), ARMs seem attractive – however, when you’re on the path to FI, always play the long-run game.
-How the economy will change in the next 5, 10, or even 30 years is impossible.
+Although the economy is down right now (along with the Fed rate), ARMs seem attractive – however, when you're on the path to FI, always play the long-run game.
+It is impossible to know how the economy will change in the next 5, 10, or even 30 years.
 Do your research first, but make sure to keep all these factors in mind.

 Tax Value vs. Asking Price

-The real estate tax value is the value assessment of specific property in the county you live in or want to live in.
+The tax value of real estate is the value assessment of specific property in the county you live in or want to live in.
 This is done to determine how property tax is calculated.
 The real estate market also uses tax value to estimate what a seller should start their asking price at for a particular home.

 This is important to understand for a few key reasons.

 As stated earlier, do not become “married” to a specific property.
 You need to have the will to walk away.
 You may get caught up in the fever pitch of a bidding war.
-The result is paying thousands of dollars more for a property just because you want to win psychologically.
-This is a fool’s errand.
+The result: paying thousands of dollars more for a property just because psychologically you want to win.
+This is a fool's errand.

 HELOC's

-HELOCs (Home Equity Line of Credit) or home equity loans are a form of credit where you borrow against the equity that you have invested in your home.
-Some of our regular readers will know “Line 1” terminology, which is just another way of saying it is the first line of credit taken against a mortgage.
-HELOCs can be a crucial financial tool to some and an extreme foreclosure risk to others, as they require you to pay back the money (and interest) borrowed in order to keep your home.
+HELOCs (Home Equity Line of Credit) or home equity loans is a form of credit where you borrow against the equity that you have invested in your home.
+Some of our regular readers will know the terminology of “Line 1”, which is just another way of saying it is the first line of credit taken against a mortgage.
+HELOCs can be a crucial financial tool to some and an extreme foreclosure risk to others, as it requires you to pay back the money (and interest) borrowed in order to keep your home.

 HELOCs are relatively easy to open.
 With the pervasive nature of online banking, you can shop around for the best fit for you.
-When you open a HELOC, two time periods are defined: the draw period (usually about ten years) and the repayment period (usually around 10-20 years).
-During the draw period, you can utilize the borrowed equity however you’d like.
+When you open a HELOC, two time periods are defined: the draw period (usually about 10 years) and the repayment period (usually around 10-20 years).
+The draw period is when you can utilize the borrowed equity however you'd like.

 One of the upsides to borrowing against your home equity is that the payments are tax-deductible.
 Because of this, if you qualify for a low interest rate, you can pay off higher interest rates of debt at a low rate and have a tax write-off.
 A nice two-birds/one-stone situation.